MXWest/magento-listorders-in-csharp/README.md

 ## Running the Program
 ### Know Your Magento API User Credentials
 These are the Web Services User / API Key you created in Magento.
 If you don't know what this means, you'll have to get these from your Magento admin, or learn yourself.
-Ecommerce Developer has a good, short-n-sweet intro [here](http://ecommercedeveloper.com/articles/2999-make-basic-soap-calls-to-the-magento-core-api/).

 ### Run It

 ```mono ListOrders.exe apiUser apiKey```